newhavenrb/conferences/Designing-Hypermedia-APIs.md

 works."
 But it seems there still must be some knowledged of the server, so how does the knowledge of the CHANGE get into there?
 I don't understand something here, but it's very interesting.

+#### After

+I asked Steve about getting context around this, and he said there's a post on his personal site, a "REST reading list."
+TODO find it.

 ### From @benjaminoakes